 Through our Traidcraft links, we have supported a project to provide Amankwatia village, Ghana, with its own water borehole and pump, and a new toilet block.

-HANNAH'S GONE TO COLOMBIAHannah, one of Wesley's members, has gone to Colombia with Tearfund for September.
-Below is the playground of a school where she is teaching English.
+HANNAH IN COLOMBIAHannah, one of Wesley's members, went to Colombia with Tearfund for a month in September.
+Below is the playground of a school where she was teaching English.

 She raised money to contribute to her funding by doing sponsored walks along the Thames path, with friends.